NickNaso/abi-stable-node-research/experiments/1_export_go_to_node/README.md

 # Export Go function to Node.js

-In this experiment I create a **Go** function that I subsequently export like C static library.
-After this first process I import the library in a native add-on.
+In this experiment I created a **Go** function that I subsequently exported like C static library.
+After this first process I imported the library in a native add-on.
 To run the experiment execute the following command:

 `$ ./build.sh`